 Henderson Family Fund

-Whether building up footwear retail store chain, Vogue Shoes, pioneering embryo transfer techniques in the cattle industry, or jointly founding Highton Village Shopping Centre, Barry Henderson, supported by his wife, Jan, had always been an innovator.
+Whether building up footwear retail store chain, Vogue Shoes, pioneering embryo transfer techniques in the cattle industry, or jointly founding Highton Village Shopping Centre, the late Barry Henderson, supported by his wife, Jan, had always been an innovator.

 Barry was born in Melbourne, and after World War ll, he moved to Geelong with his parents.
 He was educated at Geelong College, then studied Commerce at Melbourne University, where he graduated with honours.